phantomcyber/splunk-soar-sdk/mcp_server/README.md

 ## Usage

 The MCP server works from any directory.
-Open Claude Code in your project and use natural language:
+Open Claude Code (or your MCP client) in your project and use natural language:

 ### From App Directory